SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 (`Matrix`, `SparseMatrixCSC`, `CuMatrix`, etc.)

 - `LUFactorization(pivot=LinearAlgebra.RowMaximum())`: Julia's built in `lu`.
-  - On dense matrices this uses the current BLAS implementation of the user's computer which by default is OpenBLAS but will use MKL if the user does `using MKL` in their system.
+  - On dense matrices, this uses the current BLAS implementation of the user's computer, which by default is OpenBLAS but will use MKL if the user does `using MKL` in their system.
-  - On sparse matrices this will use UMFPACK from SuiteSparse.
+  - On sparse matrices, this will use UMFPACK from SuiteSparse.
 Note that this will not cache the symbolic factorization.
-  - On CuMatrix it will use a CUDA-accelerated LU from CuSolver.
+  - On CuMatrix, it will use a CUDA-accelerated LU from CuSolver.
-  - On BandedMatrix and BlockBandedMatrix it will use a banded LU.
+  - On BandedMatrix and BlockBandedMatrix, it will use a banded LU.
 - `QRFactorization(pivot=LinearAlgebra.NoPivot(),blocksize=16)`: Julia's built in `qr`.
-  - On dense matrices this uses the current BLAS implementation of the user's computer which by default is OpenBLAS but will use MKL if the user does `using MKL` in their system.
+  - On dense matrices, this uses the current BLAS implementation of the user's computer which by default is OpenBLAS but will use MKL if the user does `using MKL` in their system.
-  - On sparse matrices this will use SPQR from SuiteSparse
+  - On sparse matrices, this will use SPQR from SuiteSparse
-  - On CuMatrix it will use a CUDA-accelerated QR from CuSolver.
+  - On CuMatrix, it will use a CUDA-accelerated QR from CuSolver.
-  - On BandedMatrix and BlockBandedMatrix it will use a banded QR.
+  - On BandedMatrix and BlockBandedMatrix, it will use a banded QR.
 - `SVDFactorization(full=false,alg=LinearAlgebra.DivideAndConquer())`: Julia's built in `svd`.
-  - On dense matrices this uses the current BLAS implementation of the user's computer which by default is OpenBLAS but will use MKL if the user does `using MKL` in their system.
+  - On dense matrices, this uses the current BLAS implementation of the user's computer which by default is OpenBLAS but will use MKL if the user does `using MKL` in their system.
 - `GenericFactorization(fact_alg)`: Constructs a linear solver from a generic factorization algorithm `fact_alg` which complies with the Base.LinearAlgebra factorization API.
 Quoting from Base:
-    - If `A` is upper or lower triangular (or diagonal), no factorization of `A` is required and the system is solved with either forward or backward substitution.
+    - If `A` is upper or lower triangular (or diagonal), no factorization of `A` is required.
+The system is then solved with either forward or backward substitution.
       For non-triangular square matrices, an LU factorization is used.
       For rectangular `A` the result is the minimum-norm least squares solution computed by a pivoted QR factorization of `A` and a rank estimate of `A` based on the R factor.